17th Latin American Theoretical Informatics Symposium

 The payments displayed below are in the official currency of Brazil, the Brazilian Real (BRL).
 They cover attendance to all scientific sessions, plenaries, and minicourses during the conference, coffee breaks, conference pack, conference reception, conference dinner, and conference excursion (which includes one lunch).

 Registration will be done via Easychair.
 Payments can be done via credit card in USD directly via this registration system.
-Alternatively, a bank transfer can be done directly to the conference bank account in BRL (Banco do Brasil - account number to be published here soon) and the proof of payment must be added when filling the registration form in the Easychair link.
+Alternatively, in Brazil payment may be made by bank transfer directly to the conference bank account in BRL (via PIX using the key latin2026@contato.ufsc.br, or to Banco do Brasil, Agência 4850-X, Conta 1742026-1).
+Proof of payment must be uploaded when completing the registration form on EasyChair.

 | Date | Full | Reduced (students and postdocs) |